Collins-Kinumbi/Web-Dev-projects/README.md

 # Web-Dev-projects
-Oh, just projects I do so broaden my understanding and knowledge in web development
+Oh, just projects I do so I can broaden my knowledge in web development